pulp/pulp/docs/sphinx/user-guide/installation.rst

    The default location is ``/etc/pki/pulp/ca.crt``.
 If pulp-admin resides on the same machine, you can simply create a symbolic link to the certificate inside ``/etc/pki/tls/certs``.
-   It is important that the name of the symbolic link or of the copied certificate is the hash of the certificate, followed by a `.` and a sequence number (useful in case of multiple certs with same hash), else openssl will not be able to add it to the SSL context resulting in SSL validation failure.
+   It is important that the name of the symbolic link or of the copied certificate is the hash of the certificate, followed by a ``. (period)`` and a sequence number (useful in case of multiple certs with same hash), else openssl will not be able to add it to the SSL context resulting in SSL validation failure.
 You may also need to update permissions on the copied CA certificate depending on which users should be able to run pulp-admin commands.

 ::